ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 This section establishes a registry and populates it with its initial contents.

-Values are registered on a Specification Required [RFC8126] basis after a two-week review period on the spice-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+Values are registered on a Specification Required (Section 4.6 of [RFC8126]) basis after a two-week review period on the spice-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
 However, to allow for the allocation of values prior to publication